tubiz/woo-paystack/readme.txt

 This is a Paystack payment gateway for WooCommerce.

 Paystack is on a mission to deliver a safe and convenient payment experience for customers and merchants.
-Paystack provide Nigerian & Ghanaian merchants with the tools and services needed to accept online payments from local and international customers using Mastercard, Visa, Verve, Bank Accounts, GTB 737 & Visa QR.
+Paystack provide Nigerian, South African & Ghanaian merchants with the tools and services needed to accept online payments from local and international customers using Mastercard, Visa, Verve, USSD, Mobile Money, Bank Transfer, EFT, Bank Accounts, GTB 737 & Visa QR.

 To signup for a Paystack Merchant account visit their website by clicking [here](https://paystack.com)

-Paystack WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using Mastercard, Visa, Verve, bank accounts, GTB 737 & Visa QR.
+Paystack WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using Mastercard, Visa, Verve, USSD, Mobile Money, Bank Transfer, EFT, Bank Accounts, GTB 737 & Visa QR.

 With this Paystack WooCommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:

 * __Mastercard__
 * __Visa__
 * __Verve__
+* __USSD__
+* __Mobile Money__
+* __Bank Transfer__
+* __EFT__
 * __Bank Account__
 * __GTB 737__
 * __Visa QR__

 = Note =

-This plugin is meant to be used by merchants in Nigeria and Ghana.
+This plugin is meant to be used by merchants in Nigeria, South Africa and Ghana.

 = Plugin Features =

-*   __Accept payment__ via Mastercard, Visa, Verve, Bank Accounts, GTB 737 & Visa QR
+*   __Accept payment__ via Mastercard, Visa, Verve, USSD, Mobile Money, Bank Transfer, EFT, Bank Accounts, GTB 737 & Visa QR.
 *   __Seamless integration__ into the WooCommerce checkout page.
 Accept payment directly on your site
 *   __Refunds__ from the WooCommerce order details page.
 Refund an order directly from the order details page
 *   __Recurring payment__ using [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) plugin